suditaha/configure-ad/README.md

 Logged into client-one as mydomain.com\jane_admin.
 Opened system properties.
 Clicked “Remote Desktop”.
 Allowed “Domain Users” access to Remote Desktop.
 </p>
 <br />

+## 6 - Creating a bunch of additional users and attempting to log into client-one with one of the users.

 <p>
 <img src="https://i.imgur.com/gamMtws.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>